canro91/canro91.github.io/_posts/2020-07-05-LetsGoStudyPlan.md

 Do you want to learn a new programming language but don't know what language to choose?
 Have you heard about Go?
 Well, let's learn Go in 30 days!

-From its [official page](https://golang.org/), Go is _"an open source programming language that makes it easy to build simple, reliable, and efficient software"_.
+From its [official page](https://go.dev/), Go is _"an open source programming language that makes it easy to build simple, reliable, and efficient software"_.

 Go is a popular language.
-According to Stack Overflow 2020 Developer Survey, Go is in the top 5 of most loved languages.
-It ranks in the top 3 most wanted languages.
-Docker, Kubernetes, and a growing [list of projects](https://github.com/golang/go/wiki/GoUsers) use Go.
+According to [Stack Overflow Developer Survey](https://survey.stackoverflow.co/), since 2020, Go is in the top 10 of most admired/desired languages and in the top 15 of the most popular languages.

+Docker, Kubernetes, and a growing [list of projects](https://go.dev/wiki/GoUsers) use Go.

 ## Why to choose Go?

 **Go reduces the complexity of writing concurrent software**.

 Go uses the concept of **channels** and **goroutines**.
 These two constructs allow us to have a "queue" and "two threads" to write to and read from it, out-of-the-box.

 In other languages, we would need error-prone code to achieve similar results.
 Threads, locks, semaphores, etc, ...

-Rob Pike, one of the creators of Go, explains channels and goroutines in his talk [Concurrency is not parallelism](https://blog.golang.org/waza-talk).
+Rob Pike, one of the creators of Go, explains channels and goroutines in his talk [Concurrency is not parallelism](https://go.dev/blog/waza-talk).

 <div class="video-container">
 <iframe src="https://www.youtube-nocookie.com/embed/oV9rvDllKEg?rel=0&fs=0" width="640" height="360" frameborder="0"></iframe>